chesterbr/ruby2600/README.md

 Copyright (c) 2013 Carlos Duarte do Nascimento (Chester) <cd@pobox.com>

 Atari™ word trademarks owned by Atari Interactive, Inc., which this software and its authors do not claim to hold or represent in any way.
-Any other software mentioned is property of his/her respective owners.
+Any other software mentioned is also property of its respective owners, being mentioned solely for reference purposes.

 See the file LICENSE.txt for copying permission.